By: James E. Maddux, Ph.D, CWB Senior Scholar, University Professor Emeritus, and former director of Mason’s Clinical Psychology doctoral program

 Here’s an easy activity to try for the next week: Simply count your acts of kindness toward other people.
 Even better, write them down if you have a chance, or at the end of the day try to recall your acts of kindness toward other people.
 Research suggests that you will feel better as a result – not to mention the number of people who will feel better because of your kindness.

-Learn how our well-being university is putting kindness into action at the Mason Chooses Kindness website.
+- Learn how our well-being university is implementing kindness through Mason Chooses Kindness.

 Write one of these Thriving Together Series features!
 We’re looking for contributions on all topics related to well-being.
 Read other Thriving Together Series articles here and contact us at [email protected] for guidelines.
 Thank you for helping our Mason community thrive together online!